watem-sedem/watem-sedem/docs/output.rst

 SediIn_kg.rst
 *************

-Raster with the amount of sediment (kg) that enters a pixel from the upstream pixels.
+Raster with the amount of sediment :math:`(kg)` that enters a pixel from the upstream pixels.
 This raster is only written if
 :ref:`write sediment export = 1 <writesedexport>`.